Playchoice's ultimate activity book collection Download activity book

 Puppet show

-It's easy to build a mini-puppet theater with a big cardboard box and they'll probably arrive at your door with everything a few times a month of useful messages to things for the pets and children.
+It's easy to build a mini puppet theater with a large cardboard box and they'll probably arrive at your door a few times a month with everything from useful groceries to things for the pets and kids.

 Dolls can be made from popsicle sticks, paper, and some felt.